AzumoHQ/unity-ecs-blogpost/README.md

 - **Create Entities:** Utilize the `CreateEntity` method in the `EntityContainer` class to efficiently generate entities with diverse components.
 - **Remove Entities:** Use the `RemoveEntity` method to dismantle entities, recycling their IDs for memory optimization.

-## Contributions

-Contributions are welcome!
-If you have improvements, bug fixes, or new features to suggest, feel free to create issues or pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to contributors and the Unity community for their insights and support in building a versatile and efficient game development architecture.

 Happy coding!